rukh-debug/talking-pdf/README.md

 ### Known Issues

-- Long pdf files will throw error due to max token limit by OpenAI API (I believe that's what it is)
+- Long pdf files will throw error due to max token limit by OpenAI API.
 - Sometimes the pdf file is not rendered properly, depends on the pdf file itself

 ## License